revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - you can provide the number of iterations to be performed, as an integer value.

 </blockquote>

 </details>

  ---

-17. One of the coworkers was working on strings, he doesn't know how to remove whitespaces from a string in python.How would you help him to remove whitespaces?
+17.One of the coworkers was working on strings, he doesn't know how to remove whitespaces from a string in python.How would you help him to remove whitespaces?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)